kaylahicks192/kaylahicks192ceamls26.github.io/pages/about-my-project.md

   matter?
 What gap or limitation are you trying to address?
   We are trying to target a variety of individuals, as this project can help people with disabilities (acessibility).
 The aim is to improve the experience people have in the lego assembly operation.

-  Aim for two to three short paragraphs.
-Plain language is great — your audience may not be specialists in your sub-field.

 approach: |
   Describe how you'll approach the problem.
 A bulleted plan works well: